 Step 4: Get a host for your website

-WordPress is the tool that you’ll use to build your website.
-But you also need a host that will store your site and make it available to anyone who visits.
+So WordPress is the tool that you’ll use to build your website.
+But you also need a web host.
+That’s the actual server that will store your site and make it available to anyone who visits.

-The best place to go for most people is Siteground.
+Every website on the Internet is on web host.
+And the best place to go for most people is Bluehost.